Home DTM Home DTM Expo: How to Prepare

 • Drafted ground plan

 • Scenic models should be done in 1/4″ scale.
 Larger scale models may not be able to be displayed in the exposition.
-Exception to this size requires pre-approval from the DTM Chair.
+Exception to this size requires pre-approval from the DTM Co-Chairs.

 • Photos that show process and final production